A Detailed Review of Pakistan’s Trademark Laws

 Subject to those provisions laid down by the Pakistani constitution any decree, order or judgment that the High Court passes can be appealed against in front of the Pakistan Supreme Court, provided that the SC has granted a special leave of appeal and any decision made on that appeal is final.

 One important exception to the rule above is that unique jurisdiction enjoyed by the Sindh High Court at Karachi due to the city enjoying the status as the commercial hub of Pakistan.
-Civil suits which are valued at more than $150,000, including the cost of the proceeding for trademark infringement, are permitted to be directly filed before any single judge at Sindh High Court that exercises the original jurisdiction.
-Any judgment, decree or order that a single judge passed can be appealed against before the High Court of Sindh’s division bench that comprises 2 judges.
-Any judgment, decree or order that is passed by the High Courts division bench can be appealed against in front of the Pakistan High Court in the same way as previously mentioned.
+Civil suits over a certain value including the cost of the proceeding for trademark infringement, are permitted to be directly filed before any single judge at the High Court that exercises the original jurisdiction.
+Any judgment, decree or order that a single judge passed can be appealed against before the High Court division bench that comprises 2 judges.
+Any judgment, decree or order that is passed by the High Courts division bench can be appealed against in front of any Pakistan High Court in the same way as previously mentioned.

 The Josh and Mak Team is available 24/7 to assist you with your trademark filing in Pakistan and any connected Legal Matters.